SJUACM/Technical-Interview-Prep/README.md

 # Lists

-  The list is a most versatile datatype available in Python which can be written as a list of comma-separated values (items) between square brackets.
+ Lists are the most versatile datatype available in Python and can be written as a list of comma-separated values (items) between square brackets.
 An advantage of using a     list is that iems in a list do not need to be of the same type.

   ## Functions:
   ```python